ZhengdongWang/zhengdongwang.com/productivity.md

 > My belief is that it's easier to become relatively good at real life activities relative to games or sports because there's so little delibrate practice put into most real life activities...

 > One thing to note here is that it's important to actually track what you're doing and not just guess at what you're doing.
 When I've recorded what people do and compare it to what they think they're doing, these are often quite different.

+{{ qu }}

+> I concluded that what we call 'intelligence' is as much about virtues such as honesty, integrity, and bravery, as it is about 'raw intellect’.

+> Intelligent people simply aren’t willing to accept answers that they don’t understand — no matter how many other people try to convince them of it, or how many other people believe it, if they aren’t able to convince them selves of it, they won’t accept it.

+> Importantly, this is a ‘software’ trait & is independent of more ‘hardware’ traits such as processing speed, working memory, and other such things.

+> Moreover, I have noticed that these ‘hardware’ traits vary greatly in the smartest people I know -- some are remarkably quick thinkers, calculators, readers, whereas others are ‘slow’.
+The software traits, though, they all have in common -- and can, with effort, be learned.

 {{ nielsen }}